Help Desk Locations

 1 ITS recommends that you bring to campus your Operating System restore disks (either ones that came with your laptop, or ones you have created) as well as product keys and backup storage devices.

-Support for Residence Halls and Student Groups Residential Computer Consultants (RCC)
+Support in Residence Halls Residential Computer Consultants (RCC)

 RCCs are students serving students in the dorms.
 An RCC can visit your room and assist in setting up gaming systems, desktop computers, or any wireless problem or issue you may have.